pollination/queenbee/README.md

 also known as Directed Acyclic Graph (DAG).

 Here is an example of creating a sky and generating an octree as two consecutive steps.
-Note that the values are place-holders and can be overwritten by input parameters file.

 ```yaml